Kashmiri Rajma Curry

-Kashmiri Rajma Masala is a delicious yogurt-based red kidney beans curry that is quite popular in Kashmiri households.
-You can serve it for lunch or dinner with steamed rice, jeera rice, or any lightly spiced pulao (vegetarian).
+Kashmiri Rajma is a delicious yogurt-based curry made from red kidney beans popular in Kashmiri households.
+You can serve it for lunch or dinner with steamed rice, jeera rice, or lightly spiced pulao.

-Kashmiri Rajma Masala is a flavourful Kashmiri-style curry where red kidney beans are cooked in a yogurt-based gravy flavored with fennel and dry ginger powder.
+Kashmiri Rajma is a flavourful Kashmiri-style curry with red kidney beans cooked in a yogurt-based gravy flavored with fennel and dry ginger powder.

 It is nonspicy, easy to make, and quite popular in Kashmiri households.

-Serve it for your meals with steamed rice, jeera rice, Kashmiri pulao, or any lightly spiced pulao.
+Serve it with steamed rice, jeera rice, Kashmiri pulao, or any lightly spiced pulao.
 You can also include it in your festive meals.

 Ingredients

-If you cannot get your hands on Kashmiri rajma, you can prepare this curry using red or Chitra rajma too.
+If you cannot find Kashmiri rajma, you can prepare this curry using red or Chitra rajma, too.

-Yogurt (Dahi, Curd) – If using homemade yogurt, then make sure it’s not sour.
+Yogurt (Dahi, Curd) – If using homemade yogurt, ensure it’s not sour.

 Oil – For a traditional taste, prepare this curry in mustard oil.
-If mustard oil is not available, then use any cooking oil or ghee.
+If mustard oil is unavailable, use any cooking oil or ghee.

 Spice powders – This curry uses fennel seeds powder (saunf), ginger powder (saunth), coriander powder, turmeric powder, Kashmiri red chili powder, salt, and garam masala powder.

-Others – You will also need cloves, cinnamon sticks, cumin seeds, asafetida (hing), onions, ginger paste, salt, and cilantro (fresh coriander leaves).
+Others – You will also need cloves (laung), cinnamon sticks (dalchini), cumin seeds, asafetida (hing), onions, ginger paste, salt, and cilantro (fresh coriander leaves).

 How To Make Kashmiri Rajma Curry